-- Students will be capable of theoretically informed analytical engagement with the literature of their specialization (nineteenth-, twentieth-, and twenty-first-century Slavic literatures and cultures). - Students will be familiar with contemporary literary-historical and theoretical research methods in Slavic studies and able to produce major research output. - Students will advance in proficiency in the language of their major fields to the Superior level, enabling professional work in the language.
-Students will acquire some proficiency in a second relevant regional language. - Students will be introduced to current literature and language teaching methodologies and gain practical mentored experience in both. - Students will be savvy professionals, able to produce successful grant applications, negotiate in the job market, at professional conferences, and confidently pursue publication.
+- 1. Students will be capable of theoretically informed analytical engagement with the literature of their specialization (nineteenth-, twentieth-, and twenty-first-century Slavic literatures and cultures). - 2.
+Students will be familiar with contemporary literary-historical and theoretical research methods in Slavic studies and able to produce major research output. - 3.
+Students will advance in proficiency in the language of their major fields to the Superior level, enabling professional work in the language.
+Students will acquire some proficiency in a second relevant regional language. - 4.
+Students will be introduced to current literature and language teaching methodologies and gain practical mentored experience in for the degree of Doctor of Philosophy in Slavic Languages & Literatures

+5. Students will be savvy professionals, able to produce successful grant applications, negotiate in the job market, at professional conferences, and confidently pursue publication.